jooby-project/jooby/md/req.md

 }
 ```

-This is just an example but of course you can log the ```NCSA``` line to database, jms queue, etc...
+Rather than printing the ```NCSA``` line to stdout, it can of course be written to a database, a JMS queue, etc.

 ### latency